 Some of Jim's favorite night sky objects include the Double Cluster, Indian Doll, Bode's "Nebula", Dumbbell Nebula, Albireo, and Saturn.

-Jim prides himself in finding many obscure night sky objects by memory - often seeking them and locating them without the assistance of a computerized "GoTo" telescope mount.
+Jim prides himself in finding many obscure night sky objects by memory - often seeking them and locating them without the assistance of a computerized "GoTo" telescope.

-When Jim discovered his birthday was on the same day as that of 18th century Astronomer William Herschel, he began reading many biographies of the early Astronomers.
-He finds their works and discoveries fascinating.
+When Jim discovered his birthday was on the same day as that of 18th century Astronomer William Herschel, he began reading the biographies of early Astronomers.
+He finds their lives, works, and discoveries fascinating.

 Jim is a California native and has lived in Sonoma County since 1980.
 He has BS and MS degrees from the School of Engineering at Stanford University and was President of the Rotary Club of Sebastopol Sunrise in 2006-2007.
-Jim worked as a Development Engineer at Hewlett Packard and later as a Process Engineering Manager at Agilent Technologies for over 20 years.
+Jim worked for over 20 years as a Development Engineer at Hewlett Packard and later as a Process Engineering Manager at Agilent Technologies.

 Wine Country Star Party LLC